Clinical UM Guideline

 This document addresses the use of external insulin pumps, which provide subcutaneous insulin infusion to treat diabetes mellitus.

-Note: Some external insulin pump devices come equipped with the capacity to be combined with continuous interstitial glucose monitor (CGM) devices to create automated insulin delivery systems.
+Note: External insulin pump devices come equipped with the capacity to be combined with continuous interstitial glucose monitor (CGM) devices to create automated insulin delivery systems.
 Devices with such features may be used as stand-alone insulin pumps or as combined systems, depending upon an individual’s need.
+This document addresses use of insulin pumps alone (continuous glucose monitor not requested or in use).

 Note: For additional information regarding diabetes care, please see: